-- Any Key: You can answer an incoming call by pressing any key, except the key. - Send Key Only: You can answer an incoming call by only pressing the \(\begin{cases} \) key.
+- Flip Open: This option allows you to answer a call simply by opening the flip. - Send Key Only: You can answer an incoming call by only pressing the key.

 Send My Number (Menu 9.4.3)

 This network service allows you to set your phone number to be displayed (On) or hidden (Off) from the person to whom you are calling.
 Select Set By Network to reset the phone to the setting that you have agreed upon with your service provider.